-Every class has easy access to basic resources for literacy such as dictionaries, thesauruses and Nelson comprehension, spelling and handwriting resources.
+Every class has easy access to basic resources for literacy such as dictionaries, thesauruses, spelling and handwriting resources.
 In addition, each classroom has a well-organised book corner with a range of up-to-date fiction and non-fiction books at an appropriate reading level.
 A school library is provided to allow children to borrow books independently.